On day 27 of my 366-day self-care challenge, I explored cooking with garlic, an herb that’s commonly used throughout the world.

 Garlic has been used throughout history for both culinary and medicinal purposes.

-While it may not be an effective “treatment” for many health conditions, it does show promise from a disease prevention standpoint.
+While it may not be an effective “treatment” for many health conditions, cooking with garlic does show promise from a disease prevention standpoint.
 Several studies have linked garlic to a reduction of risk for certain cancers.

-For some people, large quantities of garlic can be dangerous–though it’s worth noting that most of the risks have been associated with highly concentrated supplements rather than raw cloves used for culinary purposes.
+For some people, large quantities of garlic can be dangerous (though it’s worth noting that most of the risks have been associated with highly concentrated supplements rather than raw cloves used for culinary purposes).
 For example, garlic can enhance the blood thinning actions of anticoagulants.
-Yet the jury is still out as to how much garlic actually poses a problem.
-It’s always best to discuss potential medication interactions with your doctor as they can sometimes vary dosages depending on an individual’s eating style.

 Medicinal uses aside, the pleasing flavor of garlic is reason enough to periodically include it in your diet (unless you’re among the few who are allergic or simply dislike it).
-And that’s precisely one of the reasons I included it in my self-care challenge.
+And that’s precisely one of the reasons I thought cooking with garlic made sense for my self-care challenge.